-Tanzania is located in the eastern coast of African continent.
+Tanzania is located on the eastern coast of the African continent.
 Tanzania borders the Indian Ocean to the east; Kenya, Uganda, Rwanda, and Burundi to the south; and Zambia, Malawi, and Mozambique to the south.
 Its proximity to the equator means that Tanzania's climate is mostly tropical.

 Population: 52.4 million

 Ethnic Groups: Mainland: African (99% - Bantu (95%), 130 tribes), Others (1% - Asian, European, and Arab); Zanzibar: Arab, Native African, mixed Arab and African

 Languages: Kiswahili (Official), Kiunguju, English (Official), Arabic, Local Languages